Rachel-XMR/MLB-StatHub/README.md

 ## Description

 Baseline is a full-stack web application where users can sign up, log in, and follow their favorite MLB players.
-Users will receive personalized highlights of the players they follow in text, audio, or video formats.
+Users will receive personalized highlights of the games they select in text, audio, or video formats.
 The application uses **Flask** for the backend API and **React** for the frontend UI.

 The app supports multiple languages (English, Spanish, Japanese) and allows users to follow players, view player profiles, and manage their own preferences.